 The bottom of the clear opening can be no more than 44" above the finished floor.
-It can be lower, down to about 20" or so.
-But if you go too low you will trigger another section of the building code that requires tempered glass in windows closer than 18" to the floor.
 Many local communities have changed this specification to less than 44".
 In our area, it's a maximum of 42" from the finished floor.

 The egress window requirements are one part of the code where the police lost.